 Before designated radiation equipment can be used, you need to register each piece of equipment with us and get a CPSA certificate.

-After you apply for registration with CPSA, you need to contact an Authorized Radiation Protection Agency (ARPA) to arrange onsite testing for each piece of x-ray equipment.
+After you apply for registration with CPSA, you need to contact an Authorized Radiation Health Inspection Agency to arrange onsite testing for each piece of x-ray equipment.

 If they find your equipment is safe to use, they’ll send CPSA a compliance verification report for each piece of equipment.
-You may also need the ARPA to assess room shielding.
+You may also need the Authorized Radiation Health Inspection Agency to assess room shielding.
 If this is the case, they will prepare a second report to send us.
 We need these reports to complete your registration.

-Once we review your form(s) and the ARPA report(s), we’ll determine if we can register your equipment.
+Once we review your form(s) and the Authorized Radiation Health Inspection Agency report(s), we’ll determine if we can register your equipment.
 If we send you a registration certificate, you can start using your equipment.
 Make sure you keep a copy of the original certificate on-site at the facility in which your equipment is registered.

 Re-certify existing equipment

-Within the year before your CPSA certificate expires for your x-ray equipment, you need to have your equipment re-inspected by an ARPA.
+Within the year before your CPSA certificate expires for your x-ray equipment, you need to have your equipment re-inspected by an Authorized Radiation Health Inspection Agency.

-When the ARPA sends us an updated report, we’ll issue you a new certificate.
+When the Authorized Radiation Health Inspection Agency sends us an updated report, we’ll issue you a new certificate.

 Within the year before your CPSA mammography equipment certificate expires, you need to secure a renewal certificate and an accreditation final report from CAR-MAP (Canadian Association of Radiologists – Mammography Accreditation Program).

 We’ll then be able to issue you a renewed CPSA certificate with an expiry date that matches CAR-MAP’s.